 AA Gill.
 Another one who could turn his hand to anything, and wrote like an angel was holding his pen.
 The secret of his writing was not to worry what others might think about it.
 The anthology of his journalism has two notable columns- one on migrants and one on directing a porno film in California.
 His polemic book Angry Island(2005) has a magnificent piece savaging Prince Charles’ Poundbury project (which I still read for fun); his last book Pour Me(2015) describes his ascent out of alcoholism.

 Michael Pollen.
 An American author and food activist, whose book Food Ruleschanged the way I look at what we eat.
 Pollen bangs a drum for keeping things simple, and not letting the corporations dictate what you should put down your family’s throats.
 He also manages to be both engaging and funny.

 Greta Thunberg.
 16 year old Swedish climate activist who is currently making the elite’s life very uncomfortable with her mix of strike action and international inspiration.
-Sometimes, you just have to stop dawdling in the middle of the road, and she was the one who pushed Caroline and I firmly into her camp.
+I disagree with much of what she says, but sometimes, you just have to stop dawdling in the middle of the road, and she was the one who pushed Caroline and I firmly into the ‘doing something’ camp.
 Her speech to the COPB 24 Climate Change summit in December 2018 is worth watching.

 John Betjeman Because you can’t be serious all the time, and poetry really doesn’t have to be dire.
 I love that his will included instructions for his coffin to be carried by fellow golfers the entire 457 yard length of the 10that St Enedoc, in the pouring rain.